CountryTk/Hydra/README.md

 # PyPad
 A simple cross-platform python editing notepad with integrated IPython console, written in python.

-This editor is fully customizable, just edit the config.json file.
+This editor is very customizable, just edit the config.json file.
 All color codes  **MUST** be hex color codes!

 Required modules: PyQt5, IPython, qtconsole